Output Variables

 }

-In this case, we can access the JSON data with step2fk9.json.
+If the step directive has a prefix of step2fk9, you will be able to access the JSON response through step2fk9.json.
 Moreover, we can also access nested JSON data like so:

 step2fk9.json.status => "OK"